• Skip to primary navigation

 Sweet potato chips are high up on the list of the best side dish there is.
 They are simple to make, you can season them with anything and you can get them perfectly crispy without frying (by following our tips).
 These Baked Sweet Potato chips are a must for your next burger or pizza night.

-a plate of sweet potato fries and a small bowl of creamy dip.
+A plate of sweet potato chips and a small bowl of creamy dip.

 If you love oven chips, then you need to try this recipe.
 These sweet potato chips will change your life.
 If sweet potato chips are a big part of your life that is.
 They are crispy on the outside, fluffy on the inside, and haven't been anywhere near a fryer.
 You can still get crispy sweet potato chips without frying - we have ALL the tips for you.